dkvz/new-blog-poc/README.md

 - [x] Opening the menu has to activate a global body overlay with JS.
 I'm going to use an attribute on body as I've already done in other projects.
 - [x] I can do the good old effect where the article round image sticks out from the top.
 - [x] I need the date, read more, and comment icons.
-- [ ] Article title color is wrong.
-Another font would also be nice for it -> I need to pick a font for article content too.
 - [ ] Ajouter une icone pour le lien flux RSS du footer, pour bien faire faudrait le mettre en orange aussi.
 - [ ] The controls to read more or go to comments for article cards should probably be links instead of buttons.
 I think.
 - [x] Just use BEM for once.